SpektraSystems/CloudLabs-Catalog-Release-Notes/Release-Notes/CloudLabs-Catalog-Release-Notes.md

  * Major Updates - Catalog Refreshed with respect to FY26.

    * No new tracks have been introduced in this release.
-Minor updates have been made to the lab content for the Azure-Red Hat OpenShift Workshop.
+   * Minor updates have been made to the lab content for the Azure-Red Hat OpenShift Workshop.
    * The catalogue has been updated in alignment with the new FY26 Microsoft guidelines.
    * Lab descriptions and intended audience details have been revamped for clarity and consistency.
    * Azure Services and Products are updated with latest branding names.
-  * Solution Play Name Updates:
+   * Solution Play Name Updates wrt FY26:

     | **FY25 Solution Play Name** | **FY26 Solution Play Name** |
     | --------------------------- | --------------------------- |